All Episodes

 I know that's why they're here.

-I told them that and they kind of got upset.
+I told them that, and they kind of got upset.

 Well, that's why they are wanted by some people who want them here.

-Now, see everybody's cringing because this is another truth that I shouldn't be saying.
+Now, see, everybody's cringing because this is another truth that I shouldn't be saying.

-They want the uh transfer of wealth.
+want the transfer of wealth.

-They they they they want the line their own pockets.
+They want to line their own pockets.

 They need dependents.

-Uh it's all about the redistribution of wealth for Democrats.
+It's all about the redistribution of wealth for Democrats.

-It's about it's about creating power.
+It's about creating power.

-If they really had compassion for them, they would be concerned that if they're here and they're not going to be sent away, that they at least be educated, learn English, and learn what it takes to assimilate to our culture and prosper in it.
+They really had compassion for them, they would be concerned that if they're here and they're not going to be sent away, that they at least be educated, learn English, and learn what it takes to assimilate to our culture and prosper in it.

-But that's not what this bill's about.
+But that's not what this bill is about.

-This bill is about keeping a steady flow of of these kinds of people so that they can be exploited.
+This bill is about keeping a steady flow of these kinds of people so that they can be exploited.

-There's no other way uh to to put this.
+There's no other way to put this.

 They can come back and work.